haezera/quant-strats-in-us-equities/README.md

     <img src='./readme_charts/alpha_ext_factor.png' width=700px>
 </center>

-Some interesting observations is the heavy underweighting of `momentum` during and post-GFC, as well as `EV/EBIT` during COVID-19.
+Some interesting observations is the heavy underweighting of `momentum` during and post-GFC, as well as the over-weighting of `EV/EBIT` during COVID-19.
 ### Disclaimer about data

 All of the market data I used for this project comes from `Sharadar`.
 In particular, I used two of their data packages that can be publicly bought from `Nasdaq Data Link`: